mP1/youtube-channels/README.md

 - [AndyHu](https://www.youtube.com/@andyhu9542) Nerd out on old CPUs
 - [Ange Albertini](https://www.youtube.com/user/simplelogin) Incredible stories about hacking the impossible including the encrypted CPS (Capcom arcade boards).
 - [Another Boring Topic](https://www.youtube.com/@AnotherBoringTopic) Stories about the early days of computing, Visicalc, NEXT, Windows and other stuff
+- [BiggerTigger](https://www.youtube.com/@biggertigger) The purpose of this channel is to provide more thorough documentation about Hopper that is easy for people familiar with modern semi-colon and curly brace languages (like C# or Java) to follow.
 - [CamielVanderhoeven](https://www.youtube.com/@CamielVanderhoeven) Vintage Computer videos, mostly related to our computer collection (www.vaxbarn.com), and presentations about the OpenVMS operating system, of which I'm one of the kernel engineers.
 - [ChaosComputingClub](https://www.youtube.com/user/mediacccde) Mixture of German and English yearly conferences talking about all sorts of technology, hacking and more.
 - [Christiaan008](https://www.youtube.com/c/ChRiStIaAn008) Many technology talks, including the wonderful Ultimate talks (C64, Amiga, Gameboy, Apollo guidance computer etc)